hashicorp/vault/website/source/docs/config/index.html.md

   on the backend given in the `backend` parameter.

 * `listener` (required) - Configures how Vault is listening for API requests.
-  "tcp" is currently the only option available.
+  "tcp" and "atlas" are valid values.
 A full reference for the inner syntax is below.

 * `cache_size` (optional) - If set, the size of the read cache used